-The FW802A supports suspend/resume as defined in the IEEE 1394a-2000 specification.
-The suspend mechanism allows an FW802A port to be put into a suspended state.
-In this state, a port is unable to transmit or receive data packets, however, it remains capable of detecting connection status changes and detecting incoming TPBias.
-When all ports of the FW802A are suspended, all circuits except the bias voltage reference generator, and bias detection circuits are powered down, resulting in significant power savings.
+The FW801A supports suspend/resume as defined in the IEEE 1394a-2000 specification.
+The suspend mechanism allows the FW801A port to be put into a suspended state.
+In this state, the port is unable to transmit or receive data packets, however, it remains capable of detecting connection status changes and detecting incoming TPBias.
+When the FW801A port is suspended, all circuits except the bias voltage reference generator, and bias detection circuits are powered down, resulting in significant power savings.
 The use of suspend/resume is recommended.

-Four signals are used as inputs to set four configuration status bits in the self-identification (self-ID) packet.
-These signals are hardwired high or low as a function of the equipment design.
-PC[0:2] are the three signals that indicate either the need for power from the cable or the ability to supply power to the cable.
-The fourth signal, C/LKON, as an input, indicates whether a node is a contender for bus manager.
+The signal, C/LKON, as an input, indicates whether a node is a contender for bus manager.
 When the C/LKON signal is asserted, it means the node is a contender for bus manager.
 When the signal is not asserted, it means that the node is not a contender.
-The C bit corresponds to bit 20 in the self-ID packet, PC0 corresponds to bit 21, PC1 corresponds to bit 22, and PC2 corresponds to bit 23 (see Table 4-29 of the IEEE 1394-1995 standard for additional details).
+The C bit corresponds to bit 20 in the self-ID packet (see Table 4-29 of the IEEE 1394-1995 standard for additional details).